dj0abr/kmclib/README.md

 ## build an application with kmclib
 * build and install libkmclib, see above
-* copy kmclib.h to your
-see the sample: main_sample.cpp with it's makefile
+* see the sample: main_sample.cpp with it's makefile

 make -f Makefile_sample clean